Beirut explosions: What is the situation a year on?

 Father Michel Abboud, President of Caritas Lebanon

 How did CAFOD support organisations in Lebanon to respond immediately after the explosions?

-In the immediate aftermath of the explosions, our network of local experts and volunteers were on the ground and were able to:
+In the immediate aftermath of the explosions, our network of local experts and volunteers were able to:

 - Give out hot meals and emergency food, hygiene kits, and medical services, alongside providing psychological first aid directly to 1,000 people.